inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/event_handling.md

 ### Audit log

-!!! info "Not supported"

-    This feature has not been implemented yet

-For many operations it's useful to keep an audit log, so that administrators, community curators/managers, and users, can review past actions.
-This is both a security and "inspection" feature.
-Events can be mapped to actions, and logging them could be implemented via event handlers.
+Audit logging is an important feature in InvenioRDM that allows administrators, community curators/managers, and users to review past actions for security and transparency.
+InvenioRDM provides built-in support for logging key actions as audit log events.
+These audit log entries are triggered by well-defined actions and can be extended to new operations if needed.

+To check which actions are supported out of the box and how to add new ones, see [Audit logs](../../operate/customize/audit-logs.md).